captn3m0/captn3m0.github.com/_posts/2017-05-01-spectrumyzer-visualization.md

 With the padding set to zero, it already looked great.
 I ended up using this as my wallpaper for the next one week.
-Vikalp wanted to make the bars non rectangular, and I spent some time figuring out how to make waveforms using bezier curves[^1].
+Vikalp wanted to make the bars non-rectangular, and I spent some time figuring out how to make waveforms using bezier curves[^1].
 The basic learning from my experiments were:

 - Cairo has methods for drawing cubic bezier curves.